buildingSMART/IFC4.x-IF/tests/TE01/readme.md

 Link to IDS file: `[ABCD123.ids]()` :construction:

+1. Either:
+- There must be 4 instances of `IfcGeographicElement` in the dataset
+- There must be 4 instances of `IfcTriangulatedIrregularNetwork` in the dataset (as representations of the elements above)

+2. Or:
+- There must be 1 instances of `IfcGeographicElement` in the dataset
-- There must be 1 instance of `IfcTriangulatedIrregularNetwork` in the dataset
+- There must be 1 instances of `IfcTriangulatedIrregularNetwork` in the dataset (as representation of the element above)

+The provided reference file follows option 1.

 ### Informal criteria

-> TODO *remains to be determined*
+None.
+See Expected geometry below.

 ### Expected geometry

-There should be four triangulated irregular networks (TINs) defined as described in the [Dataset description](Dataset/README.md).
+There should be one or four triangulated irregular networks (TINs) defined as described in the [Dataset description](Dataset/README.md).